Roberto Sabatini

-Roberto Sabatini is an Australian aerospace researcher and academic specializing in avionics, spaceflight and robotics/autonomous systems.
+Roberto Sabatini is an Italian-Australian researcher, academic, and innovator specializing in aerospace, defense, and geospatial systems.
 He is a full professor at Khalifa University in the United Arab Emirates, and an honorary professor at RMIT University in Melbourne, Australia.

 Since 2019, he has been listed among the top 2% most-cited researchers globally in Aerospace and Aeronautics, as reported by Stanford University and Elsevier.

 Education and early career

-Sabatini was born in Rome, Italy.
+Sabatini's academic credentials include a Laurea in Astronautical Engineering from Sapienza University of Rome, PhDs in Aerospace Engineering (Cranfield University) and Space Geodesy and Surveying (University of Nottingham), an MSc in Navigation Technology, and an Executive MBA.
+He is also a licensed flight test engineer and pilot.

 He joined the Italian Air Force Technical Corps in 1990 and graduated from the School of Air Warfare in 1993.
-He completed advanced training with the Royal Air Force and obtained qualifications as a NATO Electronic Warfare Officer and Weapon Employment Officer.
-His academic credentials include a Laurea in Astronautical Engineering from Sapienza University of Rome, PhDs in Aerospace Engineering (Cranfield University) and Space Geodesy and Surveying (University of Nottingham), an MSc in Navigation Technology, and an Executive MBA.
-He is also a licensed flight test engineer and pilot.
+He completed advanced training with the Royal Air Force and obtained the qualifications of Aerosystems Officer, Electronic Warfare Officer, and Weapon Employment Officer.

 Sabatini served at the 14th Flight Inspection and Electronic Warfare Wing before joining the Italian Experimental Flight Regiment.
 From 2006 to 2008, he was Italian Platform Representative and European Logistic Manager for the US Joint Tactical Radio System Program and later served at the Directorate General for Aeronautical Armaments and Airworthiness.

+Academic career

+Sabatini began his academic career at Cranfield University, where he led projects for the European Union’s Clean Sky programme and co-directed the Green Aircraft Trajectories under ATM Constraints project.

+He later joined RMIT University in Melbourne as associate professor of aerospace engineering, becoming full professor in 2015.
+At RMIT, he was deputy director of the Sir Lawrence Wackett Defence and Aerospace Centre, chaired the Cyber-Physical Systems Research Group, and directed the Intelligent and Autonomous Aerospace Systems Laboratory.

+In 2021, he became an honorary professor at RMIT and joined Khalifa University as professor and chair of the Aerospace Engineering Department.
+At Khalifa, he founded the Aerospace Systems Research Group and the Guidance, Navigation and Control Laboratory.
+Additionally, he launched the FALCON Innovation Program.